ShivanshSrivastava123/ElyxHackathonProject/README.md

 This project was developed to solve the challenge of extracting actionable intelligence from lengthy, unstructured communication, enabling a clear, data-driven understanding of a member's health over time.

 ---

 ## Key Features

-* **🤖 AI-Powered PDF Processing**: Extracts member personas, KPIs, event timelines, and the rationale behind interventions from raw text using the Google Gemini API.
+* **🤖 AI-Powered PDF Processing**: Extracts member personas, KPIs, event timelines, and rationale from raw text using the Google Gemini API.
 * **👥 Multi-Member Database**: Supports multiple member profiles with data persistence in MongoDB, allowing users to switch between different member dashboards seamlessly.
 * **📊 Comprehensive Visualization Suite**:
     * **Dashboard**: Displays the member's persona, key health KPIs, and trend charts.